NAHB/Wells Fargo Housing Market Index (HMI)

 Each month, the HMI depicts overall builder sentiment toward housing market conditions on a scale ranging between 0 and 100.
 A higher reading (>50) is an indication that the majority of builders feel confident about the current and near-term outlook for housing.
 Lower readings signify less optimism among builders.

-Builder confidence in the market for newly built single-family homes was 43 in October, up two points from a reading of 41 in September.
+Builder confidence in the market for newly built single-family homes was 46 in December, the same reading as last month.

-• Sales expectations in the next six months increased four points to 57.
+• Sales expectations in the next six months increased three points to 66, the highest level since April 2022.

-• Traffic of prospective buyers posted a two-point gain to 29.
+• Traffic of prospective buyers posted a one-point decline to 31.

 Methodology of the HMI